🌙

 Bitcoin's early draft appears to be Bit gold

-Logically, it is unlikely that Satoshi wouldn't have an early draft of some type.
+Logically, it is unlikely that Satoshi wouldn't have a draft of some form.
 As such, the early draft of Bitcoin appears to be Bit gold based on a number of important factors such as the design, name, and vocabulary.

 Bit gold vs Bitcoin comparison